Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Conjectures

+In particular, $\Freq(G) \neq 0$ if and only if $G$ is a Schur $\sigma$-group and $\Freq_c(G) \neq 0$ if and only if $G$ is a \SSA group with $p$-class $c$ or $G$ is a Schur $\sigma$-group with $p$-class at most $c$.
+When $G$ satisfies KIP, the measures can be computed using the formulas provided in Section~\ref{subsection-formulas}. \end{conjecture}

-In particular, as a consequence of Conjecture \ref{MainConjecture}, we expect every {\em finite} Schur $\sigma$-group (respectively Schur $p$-group of $p$-class $c$) to occur as $\G_K$ (respectively $\G_K/P_c(\G_K)$) for a (positive proportion) of imaginary quadratic fields $K$.
+As a consequence of Conjecture \ref{MainConjecture}, we expect every {\em finite} Schur $\sigma$-group (respectively \SSA group of $p$-class $c$) to occur as $\G_K$ (respectively $\G_K/P_c(\G_K)$) for a positive proportion of imaginary quadratic fields $K$.

+We do not have a conjecture about the value of $\Freq(G)$ when $G$ is an infinite pro-$p$ group.
 It is worth noting that there are infinite Schur $\sigma$-groups that we do not expect to arise as $\G_K$ for any $K$.
-For example, the Sylow $3$-subgroup of $SL_2(\Z_3)$ considered in \cite{BB} is a $2$-generator $2$-relator pro-$3$ group with finite abelianization and a generator-inverting automorphism, but the tame case of the Fontaine-Mazur conjecture implies that it does not arise as $\G_K$ for any $K$.
-It is arbitrarily closely approximated by the finite Schur $\sigma$-groups in \cite{BB}.
+For example, the Sylow $3$-subgroup of $SL_2(\Z_3)$ considered in \cite{BB} is a $2$-generator $2$-relator pro-$3$ group with finite abelianization and a GI-automorphism, but the tame case of the Fontaine-Mazur conjecture~\cite[Conjecture 5a]{FM} implies that it does not arise as $\G_K$ for any $K$.
+It is, however, arbitrarily closely approximated by the finite Schur $\sigma$-groups in \cite{BB}.